-Looking for excitement?
+Looking for some excitement?

 Wearing wigs opens a new set of options!
 Changing your hair color is a fun and simple way to make a statement or refresh your style, but it can also be a challenge.
 Here are a few tips and tricks you can use to narrow down the multitude of choices.
 Finding that perfect hair color to stir your passion will help you look and feel your very best!

-How do you find your tone?
+How do you find your best tone?

 Most skin tones fall into three categories: Cool, Neutral, and Warm.
 To find your specific tone, remove any makeup so you can see your true complexion.
 Find items of clothing, or anything you can easily hold up to your face such as a towel, that are solid grass green or royal blue (cool-toned) and bright orange or yellow (warm-toned).
 Then go to a room with bright lighting and a mirror.
 A bathroom or home office is likely ideal.